kire9613/KTH_master_thesis/README_TEAM4.md

 ## Running the code

+First make sure the system is set up to run on hardware.
+Edit `svea_starter/src/svea_core/scripts/team4_project/team4.launch` and make sure `is_sim` is set to `false`.
+The system is configured to distribute the ROS nodes over multiple machines.
+Either add your computer(s) to the list of machines and select what nodes are launched on them, or remove the `machine=` part on all `node` tags to run everything on the SVEA.

-To run the code on the car, you need to start three different programs.
+To run the code, you need to start three different programs.
 First, launch our code on the vehicle with:

 ```
 roslaunch svea_core team4.launch